killercraft-thecoder/codal-core-addon/README.md

 # codal-core-addon

-`codal-core-addon` provides additional header files and utilities for use with [codal-core](https://github.com/lancaster-university/codal-core).
+`codal-core-addon` is a small collection of extra headers, helpers, and other odds‑and‑ends for use with [codal-core](https://github.com/lancaster-university/codal-core).
-It is **not** a standalone library — it extends `codal-core` and requires target-specific components to function.
+It’s not a standalone library — think of it as a box of spare parts you might need when building CODAL projects.

 ## Requirements

-To use this repository, you must have:
+To make use of anything here, you’ll need:

 - **[codal-core](https://github.com/lancaster-university/codal-core)**
   The main CODAL runtime library.